Konamiman/Nextor/docs/Nextor_3.0_Whats_New.md

 ### 3.6.
 Disk emulation mode: emulation flags

-The disk emulation data file header, the one-time emulation data in RAM and the partition table entry used for persistent emulation now have an emulation flags byte.
-Its bits 1 and 2 force the screen to 50Hz or 60Hz right after entering disk emulation mode, and bit 5 boots a turbo R in R800-ROM mode; the kernel reads these bits only from the emulation data pointer (RAM or partition table), and `EMUFILE.COM` combines the values stored in the data file header with the ones requested in its command line and writes the result to the pointer, so they work for both the one-time and persistent variants.
-Bits 3 and 4 are used by `EMUFILE.COM` (not the kernel) to disable the ghost floppy disk drive or the MSX-DOS kernels for one-time emulation, via the boot keys.
-Tools that write emulation data pointers should now write this byte as explained in _[7.2.3.
+The disk emulation data file header, the one-time emulation data in RAM and the emulation data pointer for persistent emulation (now in the persistent storage) have an emulation flags byte.
+Its bits 1 and 2 force the screen to 50Hz or 60Hz right after entering disk emulation mode, bit 5 boots a turbo R in R800-ROM mode, and bits 3 and 4 force the CTRL and SHIFT boot keys as pressed; the kernel reads these bits only from the emulation data pointer, and `EMUFILE.COM` combines the ones in the data file header with its command line options to build it.
+In Nextor 2 that byte was the logical unit number, so bit 0 is ignored.
+See _[7.2.3.
 Emulation flags](Nextor_3.0_Programmers_Reference.md#723-emulation-flags)_ in the programmers reference.

+### 3.7.
+The persistent storage and the _PSOPS function call

+The new function call `_PSOPS` (80h) reads and writes the persistent storage of the primary controller, in a raw way.
+Programs can use the storage for their own data, as long as they respect the data that Nextor keeps at its beginning, whose format is documented.
+See _[3.16.
+Persistent storage operations (_PSOPS, 80h)](Nextor_3.0_Programmers_Reference.md#316-persistent-storage-operations-_psops-80h)_ and _[7.4.
+Persistent storage](Nextor_3.0_Programmers_Reference.md#74-persistent-storage)_ in the programmers reference.
+Note that this is the first function call with a number beyond 7Fh.

+The emulation data pointer for the persistent disk emulation mode is now part of that data; tools that used to write it to the partition table of a device must be updated, see _[7.2.2.
+Entering disk emulation mode](Nextor_3.0_Programmers_Reference.md#722-entering-disk-emulation-mode)_.

 ## 4. Information for driver developers